2017 PDPW Business Conference

 News and Media

-The Professional Dairy Producers® (PDPW) 2017 PDPW Business Conference is poised to offer best-in-class education for our nation’s dairy men and women, Mar.
-15-16, 2017 at the Alliant Energy Center in Madison, Wis.
+The Professional Dairy Producers® (PDPW) 2017 Business Conference will bring dairy farmers and other industry professionals together for 61 educational sessions, including 10 with expert producer panels, Mar.
+15-16, at the Alliant Energy Center in Madison, Wis.

 The Professional Dairy Producers® (PDPW), Wisconsin Towns Association and Wisconsin Counties Association invite the industry and community to join local elected officials, community leaders and dairy farmers for a day of learning and dialogue on February 21, 2017 at the Kalahari Resort in the Wisconsin Dells.
 The Agricultural Community Engagement® (ACE) Education Seminar begins at 9 a.m. and concludes at 3:45 p.m.